Set Custom Color Indicator in List View - Merci Web Designer

 Notes

-• This script runs for each row processed during the rendering of the list view.
+- This script executes for each row during list view rendering

 Example Scenario

-For more development guides and UI enhancements in Merciglobal Cloud ERP, keep following our documentation updates!
+For more tips and UI enhancements in MerciGlobal Cloud ERP, continue exploring our official documentation!